-- Do they have evidence of relevant competency, such as formal qualifications and training (e.g. the BOHS Certificate of Operational Competence or the Diploma of Professional Competence)? - Do they have practical experience related to your industry, or processes? - Can they explain to you why they are competent to advise you on this problem? - Do they have the resource to complete the work within the required timescale?
+Do they have evidence of relevant competency, such as formal qualifications and training (e.g. the BOHS Certificate of Operational Competence in Occupational Hygiene (CertOH) or the Diploma of Professional Competence in Occupational Hygiene (DipOH))?

-- Will they need to sub-contract the work or any part of the work? - Can they provide references for completed work that is like my project? - Are they a member of a relevant professional body e.g. BOHS, FAAM (Faculty of Asbestos Assessment and Management), IOA (Institute of Acoustics), ILEVE (Institute of Local Exhaust Ventilation Engineers), IOSH (Institute of Occupational Safety and Health) or similar?
-BOHS Faculty of Occupational Hygiene is the UK professional body for Occupational Hygienists.

-A competent consultant should know what competence looks like and should be able to demonstrate it to you.
-If you are in any doubt, you can check with the relevant professional body for guidance on the relevant training/knowledge and qualifications, and the specialist's membership grade and status.
+- Do they have practical experience related to your industry, or processes? - Can they explain to you why they think are competent to advise you on this problem? - Do they have the resource to complete the work within the required timescale? - Will they need to sub-contract the work or any part of the work? - Can they provide references for completed work that is similar to my project? - Are they a member of a relevant professional body e.g. FOH (Faculty of Occupational Hygiene), FAAM (Faculty of Asbestos Assessment and Management), IOA (Institute of Acoustics), ILEVE (Institute of Local Exhaust Ventilation Engineers), IOSH (Institution of Occupational Safety and Health) or similar?
+If you are in any doubt, you can check with the professional body for guidance on the relevant training/knowledge and qualifications, and the specialist's membership grade and status.